azepeda2/azepeda2/README.md

 ### Hi there 👋

+My name is Alejandro Zepeda and I am currently looking for any open developer roles in the bay area.

+BS in Computer Science graduate capable of managing software projects from concept to completion with proven deadline sensitivity.
+Strong analytical skills combined with experience in object-orientated programming techniques.
+Endorsed as a team player who manages project cycles from testing to deployment.
+Excellent communication skills.
+Fluent in English and Spanish languages.

+Top 3 Languages: Java (Proficient), C++ (Proficient), Flutter (Fluent)

+Here's a link to my website: [alejandrozepeda.com](http://alejandrozepeda.com.s3-website-us-west-1.amazonaws.com/)

 <!--
 **azepeda2/azepeda2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.